norgeous/comfyui-chunker/README.md

   - "~0" on cached, should be "unknown"
   - "~overdue" should be "overdue"
   - video width fix not work in nodes 2.0
-  - execute a fully cached chunker give wrong ui
+  - execute a fully cached chunker gives wrong ui
 - Combine
   - fix preview webm alpha -> show the real masking as alpha, but keep the overlayed text
   - show chunk progresion in pbar as we finishing node execution?